How To > Eliminate tribal knowledge

-In 1885, German psychologist Hermann Ebbinghaus conducted groundbreaking experiments that revealed a startling truth about human memory: we forget information at an exponential rate.
-His research, replicated numerous times including a comprehensive 2015 study ↗, established what’s now known as the Ebbinghaus forgetting curve.
+In 1885, psychologist Hermann Ebbinghaus discovered that we forget information at an exponential rate.
+His research, replicated many times including a 2015 study ↗, established the Ebbinghaus forgetting curve:

 - 50% forgotten within 20 minutes of learning